 Data Access for the Southeast US Coasts and Oceans: The SECOORA Data Portal and Hurricane-Specific Service Offerings

 Debra Lee Hernandez, Southeast Coastal Ocean Observing Regional Association.
-SECOORA, Charleston, SC, United States, Robert J Bochenek, Axiom Data Science LLC, Anchorage, AK, United States, Jennifer Dorton, SouthEast Coastal Ocean Observing Regional Association, Wilmington, NC, United States, Brian Stone, Axiom Data Science, Anchorage, AK, United States, Abbey Wakely, Southeast Coastal Ocean Observing Regional Association.
+SECOORA, Charleston, SC, United States, Robert J Bochenek, Axiom Data Science LLC, Anchorage, AK, United States, Jennifer Dorton, SouthEast Coastal Ocean Observing Regional Association, Wilmington, United States, Brian Stone, Axiom Data Science, Anchorage, AK, United States, Abbey Wakely, Southeast Coastal Ocean Observing Regional Association.
 SECOORA, Charleston, United States and Kyle Wilcox, Axiom Data Science LLC, Providence, RI, United States

 Abstract: